Step 2: Detailed physical assessment and specialist reports

 Physical assessment

-Use the Minor Items Form to record any minor maintenance items you identify during the assessment and provide a copy to the school.
-Also, note on the form any hazards which a school should record on their risk register.
+• use the minor items form to record any minor maintenance items you identify during the assessment.
+You will need to provide a copy to the school, along with any hazards the school should record on their risk register.

-The Ministry needs to capture the works required in the Condition Assessment documentation but does not require a description of what is wrong with the item.
+We need to capture the works required in the condition assessment documentation but we do not require a description of what is wrong with the item.
 It is not a requirement that you include details of the actual condition of the item, nor detail any defects.
 Specialist reports may provide more detail if it is required.

 Specialist reports